-So, Refer to your owner’s manual; or take your car to a repair facility if you are unsure.
-The owner’s manual maintenance schedule; is a source of replacement intervals; typically every 60,000 to 90,000 miles.
+So, refer to your owner’s manual or take your vehicle to a repair facility; if you are unsure.
+The owner’s manual maintenance schedule, is a source of replacement intervals; typically every 60,000 to 90,000 miles.

-Belt replacement usually requires; the removal of the engine drive belt that operates the:
+Timing belt replacement, usually requires the removal, of the engine drive belt, that operates the:

 - Water Pump